What is Somatic Trauma Therapy? A Complete Guide to Body-Based Healing

 Demonstrate poor boundaries or unprofessional behavior

-Just don’t feel like quite the right fit for you–this matters!
+Just don’t feel like quite the right fit for you

 Somatic Trauma Therapy: the Path Forward

 Somatic trauma therapy offers a profound path for healing that honors both the body's wisdom and the nervous system's capacity for resilience.
-By working directly with the way that trauma lives in your body, this approach can help restore your natural capacity for safety, connection, and vitality.
+By working directly with the trauma that is stored in your body, this approach can help restore your natural capacity for safety, connection, and vitality.

 Whether you're dealing with specific trauma, chronic stress, or simply feeling disconnected from your body, somatic approaches offer tools for returning home to yourself.
 The journey may take time, but each step toward nervous system regulation and embodied presence creates ripples of healing that extend into every area of your life.